Love, drama, action: Best romantic movies on Netflix based on IMDb ratings

 For those looking for relatable contemporary love movies on Netflix, Love Per Square Foot (2018), Always Be My Maybe (2019), To All The Boys I’ve Loved Before (2018) and Yeh Jawaani Hai Deewani (2013) are absolute must-watch.

 Additionally, modern directors are also eschewing the typical girl-meets-boy romance and using the romantic genre to uphold poignant social issues.
-Queer relationships in Call Me By Your Name (2018), Brokeback Mountain (2005) and Shubh Mangal Zyada Saavdhan (2020) are bringing in rave feedback on IMDb.
+Queer relationships in Call Me By Your Name (2018), and Brokeback Mountain (2005) are bringing in rave feedback on IMDb.

 Hence, while there is almost a vast ocean of subgenres, one thing that binds them all is the essence of a heartwarming romance.
 Backed by IMDb’s expert ratings, browsing through the film library on the OTT platform is a much easier task.